R-Vision/wmi-client/README.md

 # wmi-client
 Wrapper around the WMI client.
 Linux and Windows WMI clients are supported.

+Wmic binaries for Ubuntu and CentOS are included.

 ### Install
 ```bash
 npm install wmi-client